ddshka05/hibit_tracker/README.md

 4. User can mark the habit as done.
 They should only enter the name of the habit.

+5. User can delete habits from the list of tracked habits.

+## Tecnical features

+I use json file to save data about habits.

 ## Future development
 I think this project will be deployed via Telegram bot to use on your smartphones.